 Participants and clients claim these virtual workshops are productive, sometimes more productive than the many in-person events they’ve attended.
 Sure, it’s still hard to recreate the serendipity of striking up a conversation at breakfast, or falling into a spontaneous chat over biscuits during a coffee break.
 But we’ve found ways to keep our virtual workshops super interactive and engaging.

 We’re agile in Zoom, hosting plenary and sub-group workshops, and keeping them interactive.
-Whether it’s a 90-minute session, a series of sessions with breaks in between, or a week-long program — we can design, facilitate and support the technology to produce dynamic on-line events that get people talking to each other, really talking.
+Whether it’s a single 90-minute session, a series of 3-hour sessions over multiple days, or a week-long program — we can design, facilitate and support the technology to produce dynamic on-line events that get people talking to each other, really talking.

-We’ve designed a platform – called KIStorm — to help participants capture their thinking as they generate questions and ideas, using virtual post-it notes.
-KIStorm also connects, without friction, to other platforms (Google Drive, MS Teams, Mural, etc.,) to record the output of the discussions and working groups in concrete form to use moving forward.
+We use several on-line platforms to host the event and help participants capture their thinking as they generate questions and ideas, using virtual post-it notes.
+We can connect, without friction, to other platforms (Google Drive, Mural, etc.,) to record the output of the discussions and working groups in concrete form to use moving forward.

 We can create separate sessions with deliberate Zoom links, for plenary and breakout groups, allowing participants to move back and forth on their own, with little friction – like walking down a corridor and dipping into different meetings.
-We can create a water-cooler for casual networking and conversations, a bulletin board to leave questions and comments, a space for people to have lunch together, a page to hold critical background links.
-We can invent the pages/rooms/spaces you require to support the participants and the outcome of your event.
+We can create a water-cooler for casual networking and conversations, a bulletin board to leave questions and comments, a page to hold critical background links.
+We can invent the spaces you require to support the participants and the outcome of your event.